 The Sentry, for instance, would stand out nicely with a simple pocket tee and blue jeans, but it’s the sleek look we like the best for business casual situations.
 The 42mm case diameter sits nicely on most wrists, while everything from the black leather strap to the watch’s three hands to the hourly indices is, true to form, nothing but black.
 Get the most bang for your buck with Nixon.

-BEST DRESS WATCH
+BEST SKELETON WATCH